vansh-121/GupShupGo/README.md

 You can easily test GupShupGo using:

 ### ✅ 1.
 Two Physical Devices
-- Sign in with two different accounts.
+- Sign in with two different accounts & select user from settings.
+- On Device A, select User A & on Device B, select User B and vice versa.
 - From one device, tap on the user in the list and initiate a call.
 - The second device receives a push notification and joins the call.